 My background is originally in vertebrate developmental biology as both a PhD student (Imperial College, London) and a post-doc (Edinburgh University).
 I’ve been involved with producing and analysing sequencing data since the days of pouring my own polyacrylamide gels and Sanger sequencing with radioactive isotopes.

-Up until September 2017 I was Head of Platforms and Pipelines at the Earlham Institute in Norwich (formerly The Genome Analysis Centre or TGAC).
+Up until September 2017 I was Head of Platforms and Pipelines (now the Genomics Pipelines Group) at the Earlham Institute in Norwich (formerly The Genome Analysis Centre or TGAC).
 I looked after our high-throughput genomics and synthetic biology operations and the group that delivers them.
 I was supervising two BBSRC National Capabilities in Genomics and Single-Cell Analysis, and the Plant and Microbe DNA Foundry.
 I’m was on Earlham’s Senior Management Team and a Director of Genome Enterprise Limited, Earlham’s subsidiary company.

 Prior to this I spent some 4 years in industry as Head of NGS Analysis for Oxford Gene Technology.
 I spent my time developing NGS related products and services for research, clinical research and commercial customers.
 This was mainly focused on stratified medicine in cancer, but I also worked on host/pathogen interactions and microbial detection.
 A highlight was securing £1.4 million in funding from a Genomics England administered SBRI grant “Enabling Technologies for Genomics Sequence Data Analysis and Interpretation” in conjunction wither other members of the Computational Biology Team in a two phase competitive application in 2014 and 2015.

 For 7 years I ran the Bioinformatics Support Unit at Newcastle University.
 My primary focus was next generation sequencing/genomics and transcriptomics/microarray analysis but I collaborated widely within other fields such as neuroinformatics, systems and synthetic biology.

 My first taste of non-model organism genomics was forged at the NERC Environmental Bioinformatics Centre (NEBC) supporting environmental genomics, as well as developing bioinformatics training courses and the Bio-Linux Linux distribution.